syncfusion-content/asp.netmvc-mobile-docs/mobileaspnetmvc/Accordion/Getting-Started.md

-## Enable Expand and collapse icons
+## Enable expand and collapse icons

 By default Header icons are  visible.
 To make the icons invisible, set "ShowHeaderIcon" property to false.